jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 Once your developer stack is done you'll need to create a stack using `CrossAccountDeploy.yaml`.
 This is the same stack you used above, for deploying to your different accounts.
 It has the following parmeters:

 - _BuildAccount_ - set this value to the AWS Account ID of the DEVELOPER account.
 Your developer account will be a build account just for you
-- _BuildAccountKMSKeyArn_ - set this value to the `CrossAccountCMK` export value from the `CrossAccountDeveloper` stack.
+- _BuildAccountKMSKeyArns_ - set this value to the `CrossAccountCMK` export value from the `CrossAccountDeveloper` stack.
-- _PipelineBucket_ - set this value to the `PipelineBucket` export value from the `CrossAccountDeveloper` stack
+- _PipelineBuckets_ - set this value to the `PipelineBucket` export value from the `CrossAccountDeveloper` stack
-- _SecondaryPipelineBucket_ - not used for developer accounts
-- _SecondaryCrossAccountCMK_ - not used for developer accounts

 Once this is done you will have a bucket that gets data both from your account's builds and the "real" build account's builds.
 This will keep your account in sync at all times, while allowing you to test on a private branches.